imba/imba.io/content/intro.md

 ## Bi-Weekly Meeting

 Everyone is welcome!
 The developer meetings are usually on Monday's every 2 weeks.
 This is a great place to report your issues, hangout and talk about your project using Imba.
-If you have an open pull request which has not seen attention, you can ping during the meeting.
+If you have an open pull request which has not seen attention, you can mention it during the meeting.

 For the exact meeting times please use the Meetup group [Imba Oslo Meetup](https://www.meetup.com/Imba-Oslo-Meetup), this is where you can see the timezone, cancellations, etc.